trebuchet-org/treb-cli/README.md

-# fdeploy
+# treb

-**Forge Deploy** - Foundry Script Orchestration with CreateX for deterministic smart contract deployments.
+**Trebuchet** - Foundry Script Orchestration with CreateX for deterministic smart contract deployments.

 ## Overview

-fdeploy is a CLI tool that orchestrates Foundry script execution for deterministic smart contract deployments using CreateX.
+treb is a CLI tool that orchestrates Foundry script execution for deterministic smart contract deployments using CreateX.
 It follows a "Go orchestrates, Solidity executes" pattern where:

 - **Go** handles configuration, planning, and registry management
 - **Foundry scripts** handle all chain interactions using proven patterns